Information for Faculty

 Kinesiology - Anatomy and Physiology Alerts

-For Fall 2022 instructors of Kinesiology Anatomy and Physiology course alerts open on Wednesday, January 25th.
-They are timed by the instructors after grading of a first exam and subsequent exams and evaluations throughout the term.
+For Spring 2026 instructors of Kinesiology Anatomy and Physiology course alerts open on Monday, February 2nd.
+They are timed by the instructors after grading of a first exam.

 Alerts ONLY need to be entered for students who may be currently receiving a D/F/U. Instructors have the option to enter alerts for students who are doing fine academically, but for whom there are other concerns.
 Although optional, presenting those concerns provides helpful information for advisors to address underlying issues that could be impeding a student’s academic success.

 If you have any student now getting a D/F/U, please log into iAdvise in my.UIC edu on the Faculty/Staff Tab and select the Students tab in iAdvise and change the “connections” to the appropriate course.
-Then you will select the students in the course and raise a flag for “Early Alerts: Performance–Poor Quiz/Exam“.
+Then you will select the students in the course and raise a flag for “Early Alert” and the appropriate level (“Please Take Action,” “Please Work with Your Advisor,” or “Urgent”.
 Select the course from the dropdown menu.
 There is text that will be sent to the student(s) by default; you may edit it, or you may simply hit submit.